VishnuGShephertz/ANDROID_INTEGRATION_WITH_FACEBOOK/README.md

 D. Navigate to "C:\openssl\bin\" using command prompt and run following commands. openssl sha1 -binary debug.txt > debug_sha.txt openssl base64 -in debug_sha.txt > debug_base64.txt
-E. The debug_base64.txt contains the key hash value,
+E. The debug_base64.txt contains the key hash value.
 F. Copy this key hash value to your Facebook Application that you made in step 2.
    (Edit Settings -> Native Android App -> Key Hashes:) and also enable Facebook Login and save it.
 G. Now your application is authenticated with Face-book.